| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 Delay setting modification times and permissions of extracted directories until the end of extraction.
 See section Directory Modification Times and Permissions.

-file that a symbolic link points to, rather than archiving the
+the file that a symbolic link points to, rather than the symlink

 to dir before performing any operations.
 When this option is used